robert/robert.github.com/_posts/2100-01-01-kensington.md

 Traffic appeared in Wireshark immediately.
 Something was pinging the KensingtonWorks server every few seconds with an HTTP `GET` request to a URL with the path `/devices`.
 The KensingtonWorks server was sending back the response `[]`.
 This was good news - since KensingtonWorks was using HTTP it would be straightforward to fiddle with.

-However, the most important part of the HTTP request was the part that wasn't there: authentication.
+However, the most important part of the HTTP request was the part that wasn't there - authentication.

 <img src="/images/kensington-slash-devices.png" />